spinos/nadir/README.txt

 *Custom actor with dynamically created components can be stored and reconstructed *Fake tab layout with check boxes and widget switcher *Add animation in sequencer
+*Icon label button with border and horizontal box

 How to use Boost:
 *Have a lot errors when mixing boost and unreal headers.
 A workaround is to compile a dynamic library